 Your child is going into the third grade, and while they still love picture books, they’ve mastered some advanced reading skills and are reading for chapter books.
-This reading list contains a healthy combination to keep your child engaged and visiting his or her local library for the remaining weeks of summer.
+This summer reading list contains a healthy combination to keep your child engaged and visiting his or her local library for the remaining weeks of summer.

 The True Story of the Three Little Pigs by Jon Scieszka